 As the pizza dough is kneaded, you’ll notice the stickiness beginning to go away.

-After the dough is soft and only slightly tacky, add it to a well oiled bowl.
+After the dough is soft and only slightly tacky and elastic, add the dough ball to a lightly oiled bowl.
 For this, I just drizzle a little bit of olive oil into a glass bowl and wipe the sides of the bowl with a paper towel.

-Cover the bowl with a towel and allow to rest and rise for an hour.
+Cover the bowl with a kitchen towel or plastic wrap and allow to rest and rise for an hour.
 The best place for this is somewhere free from drafts and is warm or room temperature.

-Once the dough is ready, you can either make one really large pizza or divide it in half and make two different pizzas.
+Once the Italian pizza dough recipe is ready, you can either make one really large pizza or divide it in half and make two different pizzas.
 I’ve done both and they always come out great.

 When ready to make the pizza, preheat the oven to 475 degrees F.